Ismail-ahmadi/com-mis/pages/about.md

 slug: about
 tags: nav
 summary: >-
-  the most common misunderstandings, misapprehensions, preconceptions about real Christianity.
+  The most common misunderstandings, misapprehensions, preconceptions about real Christianity.
 header: 'https://ucarecdn.com/ad2c750a-11bf-4583-8029-b18570e026a7/'
 headertitle: >-
-  the most common misunderstandings, misapprehensions, preconceptions among Muslim about real Christianity.
+  The most common misunderstandings, misapprehensions, preconceptions among Muslim about real Christianity.
 ---
 #### Who we are